Skip to navigation Skip to content

 How do I get proof of my vaccinations?

-• registering for an Individual Healthcare Identifier (IHI)
+• registering for myGov and then an Individual Healthcare Identifier (IHI)

-• using the IHI service or register for a My Health Record account using your IHI in myGov
+• using the HI service or register for a My Health Record account using your IHI in myGov

 2

-Can I get proof of my child's/children's vaccinations?
+Can I get proof of my child's vaccinations?

-If your child/children is/are under 14 years of age, you can get proof of their vaccinations online through myGov.
+• under 14 years, you can get proof of their vaccinations online through myGov

-• is registered with Medicare, the parent or guardian has legal authority to act on behalf of the person
+The parent or guardian has legal authority to act on behalf of the person if one of the following is registered with Medicare:

 The following can submit an Authorisation to act on an incapacitated person's behalf for Medicare purposes form (MO050) if no legal arrangement is in place: